-the age of 1 year, and 13% are said to present bronchiolitis^{115 (CH)}.
+65% of children are said to suffer respiratory infection 114 (descriptive) before the age of 1 year, and 13% are said to present bronchiolitis 115 (CH).
 Carrol^{116 (CH)} finds that before the age of 1 year 13.3% of children attend outpatient appointment for bronchiolitis, 6.2% attend the Accident & Emergency ward and 5.5% are admitted to hospital.
 Koehoorn^{115 (CH)} finds a lower admission rate: 1.7%.
 Mansbach^{30 (CH)} says that 40% of patients who attend Accident & Emergency are hospitalised, and gives a PICU admission rate of 3%.
-In inpatients, an average duration of oxygen therapy of 56 hours is given^{100 (descriptive)}.
-The Cochrane review63 on hypertonic solution describes a duration of hospital stays of between 3.5 and 4 days in the placebo group, and between 2.6 and 3 days in the treatment group.
+In inpatients, an average duration of iptiva and it is subject to be be and it is subject to be be and it is subject to be a subject oxygen therapy of 56 hours is given ^{100 (descriptive)}.
+The Cochrane review 63 on hypertonic solution describes a duration of hospital stays of between 3.5 and 4 days in the placebo group, and between 2.6 and 3 days in the treatment group.
 Regamey^{114 (descriptive)} states that 20% of patients present positive virus tests 3 weeks after the onset of respiratory infection.